IndigoProtocol/dexter/README.md

 <details>
 <summary><code>withWalletProvider(BaseWalletProvider): Dexter</code> Set who Dexter sends wallet requests to.</summary>

-At this time, Dexter only supplies a Mock wallet provider & a [Lucid provider](./docs/providers/lucid.md).
-Behind the scenes, the lucid provider leverages [Lucid JS](https://github.com/spacebudz/lucid) to manage your wallet & create transactions.
+At this time, Dexter only supplies a Mock wallet provider & a [Lucid provider](./docs/providers/wallet.md).
+Behind the scenes, the lucid provider leverages [Lucid](https://github.com/spacebudz/lucid) to manage your wallet & create transactions.

 ##### Using